lanl-aea/waves/docs/computational_engineering_practices.rst

 computing, it will not attempt to fully teach the underlying concepts and will instead reference the well designed lesson plans of the `Software Carpentry`_.

-Where possible, this manual will refer to general computing practices and concepts with reference to specific software implementation as examples or vehicles for practice in concrete application.
+Where possible, this manual will explain to general computing practices and concepts and limit discussion of specific software implementations to examples or vehicles for practice in concrete application.
 The specific software taught by the `Software Carpentry`_ curriculum is an excellent starting point to learn the core concepts of computational engineering.
-However, the authors have found that applications to production engineering simulation and analysis require translation of these concepts into the language and workflows of computational engineers.
+However, the authors have found that applications to engineering simulation and analysis require translation of these software development concepts into the language and workflows of computational engineers.
 Adopting these computational tools may require engineers to re-imagine their workflows in some combination of traditional engineering and software concepts.

-It has also been necessary to extend existing software build systems to engineering practices beyond the simple wrapping of engineering software execution.
+It has also been necessary to extend existing software build systems for engineering practices beyond the simple wrapping of engineering software execution.
 Where necessary, examples of specific software and their method of extension to engineering simulations will be given, with reference to the :ref:`user_manual` for recommended practical use.
-Where this manual relies on specific implementation examples, it should be understood that the practicing engineer may find different software more amenable to their specific work.
-It is always the overall collection of computational practices that is most important, where the ability to recognize which software fits in which practice that will make a practicing engineer agile to changing project needs, computing resources, numeric solvers, programming languages, and even available funding.
+Where this manual relies on specific implementation examples, it should be understood that the practicing engineer may find that different software is more amenable to their specific work.
+It is always the overall collection of computational practices is more important than any specific software implementation.
+The ability to recognize which concepts are implemented by a software package will make a practicing engineer agile to changing project needs, computing resources, numeric solvers, programming languages, and even available funding.

 *************
 Core Concepts